 My research focuses on evolutionary, ecological, and social-ecological questions by developing theory using mathematical and computational (i.e., individual-based) modelling.
 Specific areas of interest include ecological community stability and coexistence, animal inbreeding and parental investment behaviour, and the dynamics of social-ecological systems under conflict.
 Current projects in which I am involved as a principle investigator, co-investigator, or associate member include the following:

-Pesticide resistance evolution: Another area of my research focuses on individual-based modelling of pesticide resistance evolution.
+Social-ecological modelling: Another area of my research focuses on individual-based models of social-ecological systems.
 As part of the Enhancing Diversity to Overcome Resistance Evolution (ENDORSE) project, I developed the resevol R package to model the evolution of pesticide resistance in agricultural landscapes.
 The resevol package can model rich spatially explicit landscapes, covarying pest traits and full genomes, and different rotation regimes for crop and pesticide application.
+As part of the ConFooBio project, I led the development of the Generalised Management Strategy Evaluation (GMSE) social-ecological modelling R software package.
+GMSE integrates game theory and ecological theory to construct social-ecological models that simulate the management of populations and stakeholder actions.

 I currently serve as an associate editor at the Journal of Animal Ecology.
 I am a member of the British Ecological Society and the Association for the Study of Animal Behaviour.